Try @eslint-react/kit@beta

 Presets

-Component is the base class for the React components defined as JavaScript classes.
-Class components are still supported by React, but we don’t recommend using them in new code.
+Component is the base class for React components defined as JavaScript classes.
+Class components are still supported by React, but we don't recommend using them in new code.

-It is recommended to define components as functions instead of classes.
+We recommend defining components as functions instead of classes.
 See how to migrate.

 Examples